8fold/site-joshbruce.com/content/public/experiences/the-system/content.md

 I take notes about people, have their birthdays there, which also appear on my calendar; instead of depending on social media platforms to let me know.

 The Contacts app is quite capable.
 Every time I think about getting a fully-fledged relationship management software, I try to see if I can accomplish something similar with what I have, and I haven't found the combination of the Contacts app and the other free apps listed lacking in that regard.

+**Key people** is a group in the Contacts app and is a list of people who should be contacted should shit go pear-shaped.
+The idea is that at least three of those people would be able to work together to handle whatever is going on; they are the break-the-glass crew.

+There are other groups for medical, insurance, and so on.

 ## Notes app